-Plan View: This requests a view of the Plan which can be generated in several different formats which are as follows:
+Plan View: This requests a view of the Plan which can be generated in several different formats:

-- Text to screen: the plan will appear in the PlanWorld Viewer window. - Text to file: the plan will be sent to a user named file. - Print Graph: the plan can be sent to an appropriate print device. - AutoCAD: the plan will be represented as a series of AutoCAD commands and placed in the file tfin.lsp. - KRSL: the plan will be represented as a series of KRSL statements and placed in a user named file.
+- Text to screen: the plan will appear in the PlanWorld Viewer window. - Text to file: the plan will be sent to a user named file. - Print Graph: the plan can be sent to an appropriate print device.

-World View: This requests a view of the World at a particular point in the plan and can be generated in several different formats which are as follows:
+World View: This requests a view of the World at a particular point in the plan and can be generated in several different formats:

-- Text to screen: the description will appear in the PlanWorld Viewer window. - Text to file: the description will be sent to a user named file. - AutoCAD: the world will be described as a series of AutoCAD commands and placed in the file tfin.lsp.
+- Text to screen: the description will appear in the PlanWorld Viewer window. - Text to file: the description will be sent to a user named file.

-Set Modes: This allows the user to change the mode of three type of choice in the planner.
-The modes can either be set to ask or auto and can be changed by clicking on the option with the mouse.
+Set Modes: This allows the user to change the mode of three types of choice in the planner.
+The modes can be set to either ask or auto and can be changed by clicking on the option with the mouse.
 The modes are as follows:

-Set bind mode to: deals with the binding of specific values to variables in the plan state.
+Binding mode deals with the binding of specific values to variables in the plan state.

-Set schema selection mode to: deals with the choice of schema for an expansion of a node.
+Schema selection mode deals with the choice of schema for an expansion of a node.